Context-dependent communication under environmental constraints: Introduction

 \section{Introduction}

-In language science and philosophy, there is a marked tension between the perceived invariance of the meaning of natural language and its inevitable interaction with the actual context of usage.
-In this vein, it is common to distinguish between semantics, concerned with the standalone meaning, and pragmatics, investigating situational context (for an overview, see \citet{korta2020}).
+In language sciences and philosophy, there is a marked tension between the perceived invariance of the meaning of natural language and its inevitable interaction with the actual context of usage.
+In this vein, it is common to distinguish between semantics, concerned with the context-independent meaning, and pragmatics, investigating the contribution of the context (for an overview, see \citet{korta2020}).
 In much of linguistic work, the focus is on semantics, while pragmatics is peripheral \citep{steffensen2018}.

-Although such a relatively narrow framing of natural language may have been useful for a number of research goals, there is ample evidence that, in real-world communication, standalone meaning is an exception rather than a rule.
+Although such a relatively narrow framing of natural language may have been useful for a number of research goals, there is ample evidence that, in real-world communication, context-independent meaning is an exception rather than a rule.
 Human interlocutors seem to readily produce messages that are ambiguous \citep{wasow2005puzzle}, relying on the context to complete their meaning \citep{Barwise1983-BARSAA}.
-In fact, humans understand language in context so effortlessly that potential ambiguities are often only noticed by the linguist \citep{ferreira2008ambiguity}.
+The mode and extent of this dependence vary widely: the context guides our understanding of homonyms such as \textit{bat} (are we playing baseball or watching the night sky?); it allows us to interpret approximate quantities such as \textit{high price} (how much do I usually spend on this?); and deictic expressions like \textit{this} are perhaps the most vivid examples, as they cannot function without a situational or linguistic context.
+Yet humans understand language in context so effortlessly that potential misunderstandings are often only noticed by the linguist \citep{ferreira2008ambiguity}.

 In this work, we focus on two questions.
-First, what pressure is sufficient for the emergence of context-dependent communication (why may it be preferred over unambiguous communication)?
+First, what pressure is sufficient for the emergence of context-dependent communication (why it may be preferred over unambiguous communication)?
 Second, what environmental conditions and cognitive capabilities enable such communication?
-To address these issues, we turn to agent-based models as tools to examine various factors shaping language evolution in simplified and idealised simulations \citep{steels2011modeling, cangelosi2012simulating}.
-We adopt a variant of the \citet{lewis_1969} signaling game -- a cooperative scenario in which the sender's task is to communicate the referent that the receiver must identify in a limited set.
+To address these issues, we turn to agent-based models as tools to examine various factors shaping language evolution in simplified and idealised simulations \citep{cangelosi2001evolution, steels2011modeling, cangelosi2012simulating}.
+We adopt a variant of the \citet{lewis_1969} signalling game -- a cooperative scenario in which the sender's task is to communicate the referent that the receiver must identify in a limited set.
 Within this model, we introduce the communication context as a set of possible referents, selected at random in each communication episode.